OUR ADOPTABLE PETS:

 *Adoption fees may vary.
 Please see the pet’s bio that you are interested in for specific adoption fee.

 **Please note; we are all volunteers with families, jobs, pets and often foster pets in our care.
 We are not paid for the volunteer work we do for the animals we rescue, so please be patient with us through the adoption process.
 The adoption process varies from pet to pet, but we will typically contact you before our next adoption event if you are selected for a meet.
-We know you are very excited about adopting, but it may take a little time, and you are always welcome to email us directly at email@example.com with any questions.
+We know you are very excited about adopting, but it may take a little time, and you are always welcome to email us directly at email@example.com with any questions, but please do not call our Thrift Store for updates.
+Our rescue volunteers cannot be reached at our Thrift Store.
 Thank you for your understanding.

 The first week your adopted pet goes home with you, is a trial week.
 If during this week, your pet does not seem like the right fit for you/your family, you may return the pet to Peppermint Pig Animal Rescue and receive a full refund of your adoption fee.